 “Robert Edwards changed the world, bringing life, hope, and joy to millions of people.
 I owe him everything.”
 Louise Brown (world’s first IVF baby)

 “Roger Gosden has captured the historical backdrop, personal motivations, incredible challenges overcome, and societal implications.”
 Robert Gore-Langton (Amazon).

 A Biologist in Paradise by Roger Gosden celebrates his love of nature and science in a collection of 40 essays and memoirs.
 Not a science book for scientists nor a nature book for naturalists, it is offered to everyone who shares a love of nature and cares about planetary health.

 “What a great book.
 I would recommend it to all my friends.
 Roger is a wonderful storyteller and I am anxious for his next book.”
 Sharon J. Plocher (Amazon)

-Howard W. Jones, Jr (1910-2015) was one of the most charismatic doctors in his generation from WWII battlefields to IVF pioneer.
-Howard describes his life and work with his wife Georgeanna Seegar Jones (1912-2005).
+Howard & Georgeanna is the autobiography of Howard W. Jones, Jr , (1910-2015), one of the most charismatic doctors of his generation: from WWII battlefields to Johns Hopkins surgeon to IVF pioneer.
+After reaching 100 years old, Howard wrote the story of his life and working with his distinguished wife, Georgeanna Seegar.

 “His publication list contained 19 papers and three books, all published after the age of 100.”
 Edward E. Wallach, Johns Hopkins University.